sheldonhull/digital-garden/notes/posts/2022/2022-04-12-the-pulumi-verdict-so-far.md

 ## What Pulumi Is

 - Pulumi is like a muscle car.
-Great if you want full control, power, and flexibility.
+Great if you want full control, power, and flexibility.<!-- more -->
 - Pulumi is fast.
 - Has actual loops.
 Sorry `HCL`...
 Your loops are just confusing.[^2]